“Shimmer”

 I still remember

-the day
+the

-the song
+the

-the words.
+the

 Only then, were